Courtland Sutton Player Prop Bets for NFL Week 14 | Denver vs. Detroit 12/12/2021

 Matchup vs. Detroit

-- Sutton racked up 41 receiving yards in his only career matchup against the Lions, 6.5 more than his over/under in Sunday's game.
+- Sutton had 41 receiving yards per game in one career matchup against the Lions, 6.5 more than his receiving yards prop bet over/under for Sunday's game (34.5).

-- Sutton did not have a touchdown catch in that outing against the Lions.

 - The 262.2 passing yards the Lions yield per game makes them the NFL's 20th-ranked pass defense this season.

-- The Lions have surrendered 20 touchdowns through the air (1.7 per game).
+- The Lions have given up 20 touchdowns through the air (1.7 per game).
 They are 18th in the league in that category.

 Recent Performances

-- In last week's outing against the Chiefs, Sutton was targeted six times, totaling 15 yards on two receptions.
+- In last week's matchup with the Chiefs, Sutton hauled in two passes for 15 yards while being targeted six times.

-- Sutton has racked up 61 yards in his last three games (20.3 receiving yards per game), reeling in six balls on 12 targets.
+- Over his last three games, Sutton has caught six passes for 61 yards.
+He was targeted 12 times, and averaged 20.3 yards per game.

 Sutton's Denver Teammates